YummyCoin/bnb-chain.github.io/README.md

-# Welcome to BNBChain Knowledge Base
+# Welcome to BNBChain Knowledge Basescan

 This is the BNBChain Knowledge Base documentation for the BNBChain developers.
 It is based on the Mkdocs Material theme.